Anti-Semitism and Freedom of Expression in American Universities: Controversy and Consequences

 Criticism of influence by politicians and major donors

-The ongoing debate in the USA is not just about how to deal with anti-Semitism and freedom of expression, but also about the influence of politicians and wealthy private individuals.
+The ongoing debate in the USA is not just regarding how to deal with anti-Semitism and freedom of expression, but also regarding the influence of politicians and wealthy private individuals.
 “What you’re seeing now is a handful of super-ultra-wealthy individuals – plutocrats you might call philanthropists – having an incredible influence on higher education,” Isaac Kamola, a professor at Trinity College in Connecticut, wrote in the Financial Times ” quoted.

 Anger at academic elite as a factor?